SKCrawford/grammar-detector/README.md

 ## Contributing

 This tool is only as good as the `patternset` YAML files that support it.
-The primary ways to contribute to this project:
+The primary ways to contribute to this project are:

 * Creating new built-in `patternsets`
 * Improving existing `patterns` in the built-in `patternsets`